ycpcs/cs360-spring2016/assign/assign02.md

 >
 > 4-1 - Use the Master theorem by identifying the appropriate cases.
 >
-> 4-3 - Construct a recursion tree to obtain a *guess* at the runtime of O(n).
-Verify your guess using *substitution*.
+> 4-3 - Remember that logarithms are bounded by polynomials.

 **Implementation**